What is HPV?

-More than 30 types of HPV can infect the genital and anal areas.
+More than 40 types of HPV can infect the genital and anal areas.
 This virus is caused by skin to skin contact.
-The reason it is called Papilloma is because the virus produces papillomas or warts.
+The reason it is called Papilloma is because the virus can produce papillomas or warts.

 Most people with HPV do not develop symptoms or health problems from it.
 In 90% of cases, the body’s immune system clears HPV naturally within two years.